Cyber-Nut/Comet-Chat-Assginment/README.md

 A feature-rich real-time chat application built with Flutter and CometChat SDK, providing seamless messaging experience across platforms.

+## 🎥 Demo Video

+Watch the application in action!
+The demo video showcases various features with the name DivyanshDemo.mp4 in the root folder:
+- User login and authentication
+- Starting new conversations with friends
+- Real-time messaging experience
+- Conversation management and navigation
+- Responsive UI and smooth animations

+> **Note**: The demo video demonstrates the complete chat experience including user registration, finding friends, sending messages, and managing conversations in real-time.

 ## 🚀 Features

 ### Core Messaging Features